rihem28/Instagram-Insights/README.md

-# Beyond Likes: Instagram Engagement Analytics
+# Instagram Insights: From BI to predictive Intelligence

 ## Project Overview
 This project analyzes Instagram post performance using Business Intelligence techniques and machine learning.
 The dataset contains 30,000 Instagram posts collected over 12 months.